Article

 “Don't ever let anybody tell you they're better than you.”

-This statement, spoken by Mrs. Gump to Forrest, conveyed a strong sense of authority.
-While it's true that no one will love your child like you do, everyone deserves to be treated with respect.
+This statement, spoken by Mrs. Gump to Forrest, conveys a strong sense of authority.
+While it's true that no one will love your child as you do, everyone deserves to be treated with respect.
 A society that dehumanizes others out of apathy is bound to fail.

 "Jenny and me was like peas and carrots."